Submissions

 The journal publishes the following types of contribution: research articles, reviews of books not more than five years old and interviews.
 These contributions will be dealing with all areas of English Studies, i.e. linguistics (both theoretical and applied), translation, literatures in English (and comparative literature), critical theory and cultural studies.

 Considering the research lines of this journal, proposals belonging to the field of English didactics / teaching English as a foreign language are generally considered outside the main lines of the journal.
-Proposals in this field will only be considered for publication as long as they prove that the study presents a solid and innovative research study in their field, offering a high degree of interest for the wider scientific-academic community in English linguistics.
+Proposals in this field will only be considered for publication as long as they prove that the study presents solid and innovative research in their field, offering a high degree of interest for the wider scientific-academic community in English linguistics.
 Otherwise, we invite authors to send their manuscript to a journal whose main domain is language teaching and learning.

 Submission Process